Komorebi-AI/python-template/README.md

 # template
 A template for python repositories using setup.py, tests and usual workflows

+## Components

+The repository is structured into the following directories:

+- template: where the python code is.
+- data: where the data files are (or their dvc pointers).
+- tests: python code for testing via pytest.

+Conveniently, a set of workflows via Github actions are already installed:

+- black: for code formatting everytime you push.
+- pytest: automatically runs tests/.
+- mypy: automatically runs type checking.

 ## Install dependencies

 - Conda: `conda env create -f env.yml`